 Gladstone Land is a unique REIT.
 Many REITs own physical buildings across various industries like retail or healthcare.
 Gladstone Land, however, owns farmland, as well as vineyards.

-This article will discuss the trust’s prospects and why it could be a valuable stock for diversification and high dividend income.
+This article will discuss the trust’s prospects and why it could be a valuable stock for diversification.

 Triple-net leases are appealing as the trust receives a steady stream of rental income, while the tenants are responsible for real estate taxes, insurance, and maintenance expenses.
 Some of the trust’s leases also include a revenue-sharing component, based on the crops harvested on the farms.

 Source: Investor Presentation